ignoreAnt/git-lessons/README.md

 This is a change to an existing file that git has already tracked.
 This is the third change to the file.
+Git is version control system that prevents us from having the "final doc" problem.